mui/toolpad/docs/data/toolpad/deployment.md

 # Deployment

-<p class="description">Deploying a Toolpad app is a 3-step process and quite like any other react application.</p>
+<p class="description">Deploying a Toolpad app is like deploying any other React application and has 3 steps:</p>

 To serve your app locally: